Middle Grade Fantasy

 “Nothing, Ms. Jessup,” Dice replied as he fumbled to hide the straw shooter.

 She spun on her heels and locked John in her sights.
-“Now how would you know who shot that at you, Mr. Davy?”
+“Now how would you know what’s been going on outside that window, Mr. Davy?”
 She asked, glaring at him through a pair of glasses that would be too small if her eyes weren’t so beady.
-“You haven’t done anything but keep your nose in that book since you came through that door.
-Just because you are my brightest student does not excuse you from paying attention to my presentations.”
+“You haven’t done anything but keep your nose in that book since you came through that door.”

-Suddenly she snatched the paperback out of his hands.
-“Just what is so captivating that you cannot seem to pay attention to my presentation?”
+She snatched the paperback out of his hands.
+“Just what is so captivating that you cannot seem to pay attention to our program?”

 Ms. Jessup held the book away from her face so her old eyes could read the title but before she could get the letters focused Dice chimed in.
 “Another crazy book about UFOs or something,” he said, inciting a giggle from his classmates.